Pages

 AMERICA'S FAITH FRONTIER.

 In 2018 I began a new faith based project, a fiction story.
 A three book set about a family in the wilderness.
 It's a whopping adventure!
 Today (Dec 2023) I am halfway finished with the third and final book and hope to have the trilogy completed and published in another year.
 Reba is still with me and although I seldom wagon or ride her anymore, we go for walks together everyday.
 It's a nice break from my writing which otherwise consumes me (in a good way).
+Edit note: I have completed my book.
+It is available below.
+It's a trilogy and all three books are 100% free to read!

 Thank you for visiting, and